Yetzirah 2025 Jewish Poetry Conference: Public Events, June 24-27, 2025

 CONFERENCE OVERVIEW (back to top)

-Yetzirah’s inaugural summer conference will be held June 20-25, 2023, in the mountains of Western North Carolina, in partnership with the University of North Carolina—Asheville’s Center for Jewish Studies.
-Our time together will consist of a mix of generative workshops focused around Jewish questions and themes, discussion panels, craft talks, readings with Faculty and a selection of Fellows and Scholars, as well as many shared meals and celebrations.
+For participants, Yetzirah’s fourth Jewish Poetry Conference will be held June 15-21, 2026 in Chapel Hill, North Carolina, in partnership with the University of North Carolina—Chapel Hill’s Carolina Center for Jewish Studies.
+Our time together will consist of a mix of generative workshops focused around Jewish questions and themes, discussion panels, craft talks, readings with Faculty and our Fellows, Scholars, and Contributors, as well as many shared meals and celebrations.

 It is our aim that the conference will function as an egalitarian community, supporting writers at all levels of their careers.
 To this end: